|

 As he gets level to the front of his desk, an angle at which he's headed, I step up, hand him a folder, pat him on the back as I casually pass behind him to get to my own desk.

-"Ah, you're on it," he said.
+"Ah, you're on it," he said pleasantly.

 Monday was cool but a bitingly bitter wind throughout the day made it far more unpleasant in the outdoor holding, while Tuesday the temperature was far more toasty.

-But Tuesday morning Jennifer, Youlanda and I were asked our availability for the next day, Wednesday.
+Almost first thing Tuesday morning Jennifer, Youlanda and I were asked our availability for the next day, Wednesday.

-I called and notified my calling service.
+As we were both available, we were booked/recalled on the spot; I called and notified my calling service.

 Towards the end of Tuesday, the caterers were packing up the chairs and tables to bring "to the new location."

-Realizing we would be going elsewhere the next day, I asked Felicia if she knew where.
+Deducing we would be going elsewhere the next day, I asked Felicia if she knew where.

 She showed me, then gave me, a copy of the following day's callsheet.